 In the health-care setting, workers have been infected with HIV after being stuck with needles containing HIV-infected blood or, less frequently, after infected blood gets into a worker's open cut or a mucous membrane (for example, the eyes or inside of the nose).
 There has been only one instance of a patient being infected by a health-care worker in the United States; this involved HIV transmission from one infected dentist to six patients.
 Investigations have been completed involving more than 22,000 patients of 63 HIV-infected physicians, surgeons, and dentists, and no other cases of this type of transmission have been identified in the United States.

 Some people fear that HIV might be transmitted in other ways; however, no scientific evidence to support any of these fears has been found.
 If HIV were being transmitted through other routes (such as through air, water, or insects), the pattern of reported AIDS cases would be much different from what has been observed.
 For example, if mosquitoes could transmit HIV infection, many more young children and pre-adolescents would have been diagnosed with AIDS.

-All reported cases suggesting new or potentially unknown routes of transmission are thoroughly investigated by state and local health departments with the assistance, guidance, and laboratory support from CDC.
-No additional routes of transmission have been recorded, despite a national sentinel system designed to detect just such an occurrence.
+All reported cases suggesting new or potentially unknown routes of transmission are thoroughly investigated by state and local health departments with the assistance, guidance, and laboratory support .
+No additional routes of transmission have been recorded.

 The following paragraphs specifically address some of the common misconceptions about HIV transmission.